QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Details of QCircuitBench

 \paragraph{Problem Encoding.} In Section \ref{subsec:oracle-construction}, we mentioned another category of oracle construction tasks referred to as "Problem Encoding", which involves applying quantum algorithms, such as Grover's algorithm, to solve practical problems such as SAT and triangle finding.
 The crux of this process is encoding the problem constraints into Grover's oracle, thereby making this a type of oracle construction task.
 Unlike quantum logic synthesis, which encodes an explicit function $f(x)$ as a unitary operator $U_f$, this task involves converting the constraints of a particular problem into the required oracle form.
 We provide implementations of several concrete problems in this directory as demonstrations and will include more applications in future work.

-\paragraph{Quantum Information Protocols.} In the "Quantum Information" section of the "Algorithm Design" task, we have also implemented three important quantum information protocols: Quantum Teleportation, Superdense Coding, and Quantum Key Distribution (BB84).
+\paragraph{Quantum Information Protocols.} In Section~\ref{subsec:algorithm-design}, we have also implemented three important quantum information protocols: Quantum Teleportation, Superdense Coding, and Quantum Key Distribution (BB84).
 A brief introduction to these protocols can be found in Appendix~\ref{sec:additional-prelim}.
 We did not include the experiments for these protocols as they involve communication between two parties, which is challenging to characterize with a single OpenQASM 3.0 file.
 We recommend revising the post-processing function as a general classical function to schedule the communication and processing between different parties specifically for these protocols.
 The fundamental quantum circuits and processing codes are provided in the repository.